Yatala Labour Prison: Nineteenth century

 In its early years rock-cracking, hard labour and solitary confinement were the notable features of life at the prison.
 It was seen that hard worked prisoners would not wish to return to the prison, with solitary confinement giving them time to reflect on past misdeeds.
 From inception prisoners main task was the breaking of one cubic yard of rock per day.
-Until the middle of the 20th century the prisons department's philosophy remained punitive with much reliance on obedience to rules and regulations.
+Until the middle of the twentieth century the prisons department's philosophy remained punitive with much reliance on obedience to rules and regulations.

 The first batch of 24 convicts was sent to the prison from Adelaide jail on 9 February 1855 wearing the characteristic broad arrow pattern prison clothes of the time, and the first escape from the prison took place October 1855 with 8 escapees.
 The prisoners were captured, chained in solitary confinement within the prison, then subsequently punished with 50 lashes for the escape and other disciplinary issues.

 For the prison, water supply was a constant issue, with carriage required from distant Port Adelaide.
 A well was bored in 1856 through 60 ft of limestone but soon ran dry.
 For storage of rainwater, in 1860 a 300000 impgal reservoir was constructed under the main courtyard.
 Water supplies continued to be inadequate until the 1878 construction of a pipeline to the Hope Valley Reservoir.

 A railway line and terminus, called the Stockade railway station, was opened on 1 June 1857 to service the facility and to aid with stone transportation.
 It remained in use until its closure and removal in 1961.

 The first significant expansion of the prison buildings occurred in 1858 with the construction of B Division.
-Built in the centre of the prison with 123 cells and, in the 19th century, designed to hold 300 prisoners.
+Built in the centre of the prison with 123 cells and, in the nineteenth century, designed to hold 300 prisoners.
 A new wing was added in 1872 with 36 cells, guard accommodation and a wall separating it from the rest of the prison, with 37 more cells added in 1878.
 By 1880 the accommodation was seen as insufficient for the 280 prisoners then held, with up to three per cell and eighteen per dormitory room.
 A T shaped building was constructed in 1884 with 96 cells over three floors, and the walled area expanded.
 The building included a chapel, offices and three dark underground cells used for solitary confinement.
 Known as A Division, it was built by prisoners at the jail as part of their enforced labour.